geertguldentops/jlox/README.md

 Lox has 2 modes it can run in:

-1. REPL mode: Run the main method in the Lox class with exactly 1 program argument, the path to the Lox script you want to run.
+1. REPL mode: Run the main method in the LoxMain class with exactly 1 program argument, the path to the Lox script you want to run.

-2. Script mode: Run the main method in the Lox class with no program arguments.
+2. Script mode: Run the main method in the LoxMain class with no program arguments.

 ### Generating the AST ###